WWNC: Talk radio

 In 2002, WWNC changed its format from country music (except for the Scotty Rhodarmer morning show) to all-talk, taking over talk shows previously heard on WTZY (now WPEK).
 In 2004, Rhodarmer retired as WWNC morning host after more than 40 years in the position and 50 years as a station employee.
 In 1979, he had 56 percent of the audience according to Arbitron, more than any other local radio personality.
 His theme song was "Carolina in the Morning".
 On June 18, 2010, many of the former DJs had a reunion.
 They included Rhodarmer, Frank Byrd, Wiley Carpenter, John Roten, John Anderson and Randy Houston.

 Western Carolina University broadcast a program in December 2010 on WWNC recreating Welles' 1938 broadcast of A Christmas Carol, including Arthur Anderson, who at age 16 performed with Welles in the original broadcast.

+On April 1, 2026, WWNC began simulcasting on FM translator W225CJ 92.9 FM Asheville.